Learn the skills to design, construct and organise civil engineering projects

 International Baccalaureate (IB) Diploma: 28 points

-SQA HNC / BTEC Level 4 HNC: Construction or Engineering: Building Services or Engineering Systems (for SQA HNCs, including a pass in the SCQF Level 7 unit: Engineering Mathematics 2/3 plus Grade A in the Graded Unit)
+SQA HNC / BTEC Level 4 HNC: Civil Engineering (for SQA HNC, with Grade A in the Graded Unit)

-SQA HND / BTEC Level 5 HND / Foundation Degree: Civil Engineering (for SQA HNDs, including a pass in the SCQF Level 8 unit: Engineering Mathematics 4/5 plus Grade B in the Graded Unit)
+SQA HND / BTEC Level 5 HND / Foundation Degree: Civil Engineering (for SQA HNDs, including a pass in the SCQF Level 8 unit: Engineering Mathematics 4/5, or equivalent, plus Grade B in the Graded Unit)

 English Language Requirements